burgess01/top/README.md

 ## What top Does

 Top is able to get most of the top information with the restrictions that come with running it at the program level.
-Different statistics are shown based on the operating system that this project is run on. top work on MacOS, Linux, and Windows operating systems.
+Different statistics are shown based on the operating system that this project is run on. top works on MacOS, Linux, and Windows operating systems.

 ## How to Get Started With top